What to Do If You or a Loved One Is Detained by Atlanta ICE

 Deportation is a process that has been in the United States for a long time and doesn’t look like it’s going anywhere anytime soon.
 Over the years, it has gradually been declining, but it is still very much around.

 Deportation, also known as removal, is a legal process through which a foreign national is forcibly removed from the U.S. for breaking the nation’s immigration laws.
-When an individual in Georgia, South Carolina, or North Carolina is suspected to have engaged in illegal activity, they may be detained by the Atlanta ICE (Immigrations and Customs Enforcement) office.
+When an individual in Georgia, South Carolina, or North Carolina is suspected of having engaged in illegal activity, they may be detained by the ICE Atlanta (Immigrations and Customs Enforcement) office.